 4. If anyone has crossed the line, take them aside and gently explain the situation.
-If it’s really bad – for example, you have receptionist revealing their midriff and wearing multiple piercings – either send them home to change or help them rectify the issue (e.g covering up with a jacket).
+If it needs to be urgently addressed – e.g. if someone is meeting with an important client but is inappropriately dressed for the occasion – either send them home to change or help them rectify the issue (e.g covering up with a jacket).

 It's more likely than not that the mistake was most likely committed out of cluelessness rather than active malice, so it's best to avoid treating it as a discliplinary issue to begin with.